SNHUGitHub/Data-Structures-and-Algorithms-Project/README.md

 # About
 I created a program that allows the advisors of the Computer Science department at ABC University to access course information for students.
-More specifically, the advisors needed to be able to access the following functionalities from a user menu:
+More specifically, the advisors need to be able to access the following functionalities from a user menu:
 > Load a course data file into the data structure.
 > Print course list in alphanumeric order for all the courses in the Computer Science department.
 > Search for a user inputted course number and print the course name and any prerequisites for that course.